Elwetana/LED_controller/README.md

 colour of LEDs depends on tempo, dominant frequency and phase of the beat.

-Even more finally, I added some colourful modes for decorating a Christmas tree and I added a simple 1-D game with four levels that uses Xbox controller connected to the RPi.
+Even more finally, I added some colourful modes for decorating a Christmas tree and I added few simple 1-D games that uses Xbox controller connected to the RPi.

+## Colour config

 The colours used by the application are in the `config` file, the interpretation varies slightly in different modes, but basically its hex colours that are end points in a